librenms/librenms/doc/Extensions/Custom-Map.md

 "Save Map" button in the top-right of the page to commit changes to the database.
 This will cause anyone viewing the map to see the new version the next time their page refreshes.

+## Adding Images

+You can add your own images to use on the custom map by copying files into the html/images/custommap/icons/ directory.
+Any files with a .svg, .png or .jpg extension will be shown in the image selection drop-down in the custom map editor.